cepsdev/machines4ceps/README.md

 - Wide variety of output formats supported, e.g. render state charts with mermaid.js
 - Supports WebSocket, Bosch-CAN.
 - Runs on any Unixish device.

-## ceps

-Machines4ceps is part of the ceps tool.
-The name ceps is derived from the word 'spec' - the abbreviation of specification - spelled backwards.
-Ceps is pronounced like the word 'caps' which is (almost) the phonetical reverse of spec.
-The idea behind ceps is that a correct real world specifcation can only be derived by following a bottom up approach.
-Ceps is part of a bigger methodology called 'corpus based software engineering' which is a manifestation of a version of Nietzschean philosophy geared towards a world ruled by software.
-Stated in a few words: ceps is about freedom and how to keep it.

 ## Installation